Installing and Upgrading Driverless AI¶

 Driverless AI supports local, LDAP, and PAM authentication.
 Authentication can be configured by setting environment variables or via a config.toml file.
 Refer to the Setting Environment Variables section for more information.

-Driverless AI also supports HDFS, S3, Google Cloud Storage, and Google Big Query access.
+Driverless AI also supports HDFS, S3, Google Cloud Storage, Google Big Query, KDB, Minio, and Snowflake access.
 Support for these data sources can be configured by setting environment variables for the data connectors or via a config.toml file.
 Refer to the Enabling Data Connectors section for more information.

 Note about nvidia-docker 1.0